How to access government testing for coronavirus

 If you get symptoms not related to coronavirus and need medical help:

-Cancel all routine face-to-face medical and dental appointments while you're staying at home.
+Cancel all routine face-to-face medical and dental appointments while you are staying at home, if you have symptoms of Coronavirus.
 You may be able to do some appointments over the phone.

 Only call 111 if you cannot get help online.